 This superb ghost story was the first big screen adaptation of Henry James' novella The Turn of the Screw, a pioneering work of ambiguous, psychoanalytical horror which inspired countless subsequent works, most prominently Shirley Jackson's The Haunting of Hill House (which in turn was filmed two years after this as The Haunting, against which The Innocents is usually debated as to which is the best '60s ghost story on film).
 Using much of the talent behind the camera from John Huston's Beat the Devil, this was an unusual change of pace as the second film for director Jack Clayton, a talented if not terribly prolific director who had just scored a major international success with the gritty, realistic Room at the Top.
 The screenplay was co-written by Truman Capote (along with John Mortimer, lifting many elements as well from William Archibald's Broadway play which originated in 1950), who cleverly finds many visual and verbal means of communicating James' tricky concepts on film using layers of complex symbolism involving flowers, reflections, and distorted light.
 Also impressive are the performances, with Kerr and the two child actors carrying most of the burden incredibly well.
 It's not surprising little Franklin went on to a long and successful career for decades in films ranging from The Prime of Miss Jean Brodie to The Legend of Hell House (as well as some less impressive efforts for Bert I. Gordon), though one can only wonder why the terrific Stephens, already a veteran from Village of the Damned and The Hellfire Club, threw in the towel as an actor soon afterwards and became an architect instead.
 However, the real star of this show is easily cinematographer Freddie Francis, working in Cinemascope for the first time (at the insistence of 20th Century-Fox) to deliver one of the most brilliantly photographed horror films of all time.
 Every shot is perfectly realized, with the extreme periphery of the frame often used to deliver unexpected jolts including the most frightening game of hide and seek ever filmed.

-No home theater regardless of size can quite capture the intense experience of watching The Innocents in a movie theater with a large screen and a jittery audience (seriously-- try to catch a repertory screening if you can), but the BFI's Blu-Ray comes as close as possible.
-The crisp transfer is an appreciable leap in every respect over their previous DVD edition (and an even bigger vault past the American Fox DVD, which featured a weaker, softer appearance); however, it's important to remember that the film features a number of elaborate optical effects achieved through intense lighting, fades, superimpositions, and even the intentional degradation of a few exterior wide shots of Miss Jessel to make her appearances less distinct.
+No home theater regardless of size can quite capture the intense experience of watching The Innocents in a movie theater with a large screen and a jittery audience (seriously-- try to catch a repertory screening if you can), but the Blu-rays come as close as possible.
+The crisp transfer first issued in the U.K. from the BFI is an appreciable leap in every respect over their previous DVD edition (and an even bigger vault past the American Fox DVD, which featured a weaker, softer appearance); however, it's important to remember that the film features a number of elaborate optical effects achieved through intense lighting, fades, superimpositions, and even the intentional degradation of a few exterior wide shots of Miss Jessel to make her appearances less distinct.
 That said, the disc accurately represents the cinematic texture of the film from start to finish, with only some extremely minor damage (most noticeably a quick vertical scratch during the fade after the opening credits) in evidence.
 Optional English subtitles are thankfully provided for the main feature as well as all of the extras.
 This Region B release (sorry, that's presumably Fox's mandate as BFI discs are usually region free) is defintely recommended for fans of the film and might be enough incentive alone to pick up a multi-region player.
 The supplements are carried over from the BFI's prior DVD release and are very highly recommended as well.
 Professor Christopher Frayling contributes a crackerjack audio commentary that covers pretty much anything you could want to know about the film in enough detail to fill up a book.
 From the techniques Francis used to pull off Clayton's script notes to Capote's amount of input to little elements taken from Benjamin Britten's opera adaptation, it's an essential track that couldn't be better.
 Frayling also appears for a "video introduction" that actually clocks in at half an hour(!) in which he stands at one of the film's most memorable locations and provides more of a capsule summary of his insights into the film.
 Also carried over from the DVD are the ridiculous American trailer (which looks more like a Corman/Poe film) and Clayton's Oscar-winning 1955 short film, "The Bespoke Overcoat," also transferred here in HD.
 It's an interesting adaptation of a melancholy Nikolai Gogol short story with supernatural elements about a low-paid coat factory employee (The Fearless Vampire Killers' Alfie Bass) whose desire for a solid new overcoat, and the rejection of same from his unappreciative boss, leads him to request the creation of one in a journey that continues beyond his deathbed.
 Th unusual and haunting interpolation of Russian and Jewish culture makes this an unexpected gem, with a heartbreaking Bass and the equally good David Kossoff pulling off what amounts to a two-character chamber piece with equal amounts of humor and surrealism.